 Figure 1 Sample HTTP Response Message

-The above figure is a pictorial example of a HTTP Response Message.
+The above figure is a pictorial example of an HTTP Response Message.
 It will facilitate the explanation of the parts of the message in the descriptions that follow.

 HTTP Status Line

 The first line of the Response Message is called the status line and is followed by optional response header(s).